MrHenriA/HippaBreach/README.md

  ![model](https://i.imgur.com/GRF2Kub.gif)

 ### Result:
-- At the end of the day I was able to come up with this [Report](https://mrhenrya.github.io/HippaBreach/)
+- At the end of the day I was able to come up with this <a href="https://mrhenrya.github.io/HippaBreach" target="_blank">Report</a>